neondatabase/website/content/docs/functions/lower.md

 ### Using `lower()` to create indexes

-Postgres supports creating a _functional index_, based on the result of a function applied to a column.
+Postgres supports creating a _functional index_ based on the result of a function applied to a column.
 To optimize case-insensitive searches, we can create an index using the `lower()` function:

 ```sql
 CREATE TABLE users (